bronzecoin-project/bronzecoin/doc/tor.md

-# TOR SUPPORT IN LITECOIN
+# TOR SUPPORT IN BRONZECOIN

 It is possible to run Bronzecoin Core as a Tor onion service, and connect to such services.